danielrezende3/yaplox/readme.md

 # yaplox - yet another python lox interpreter

-This is my version of the python implementation of the book [https://craftinginterpreters.com/](crafting interpreters)
+This is my version of the python implementation of the book [crafting interpreters](https://craftinginterpreters.com/)

 ## Objetives